You want smart political talk without the meltdowns?

 I love country music.

-Country has been a staple favorite of mine for decades.
+Country has been a staple favorite of mine for decades, and I just love it.

-Have for a long long time.
+I have for a long, long time.

-And what's amazing is now how country music is gotten right into the heart of and the and the nerve center of a cultural war that's been going on in the country and all things woke.
+And what's amazing is now how country music is gotten right into the heart of and the nerve center of a cultural war that's been going on in the country and all things woke.

-Well, we have example after example, you know.
+Well, we have example after example.

-Uh because they too have gone woke as and so has many other places.
+Their recent earnings call did not go particularly well because they too have gone woke and so has many other places.

-Even Skittles now is under fire, the candy, which I haven't had in years and years, but um it's just fascinating what's happening, how people have gravitated to music and music that has a message is now more popular than it's ever been.
+Even Skittles now is under fire, the candy, which I haven't had in years and years.

-We have try that in a small town.
+We have Try That in a Small Town.

 We saw the controversy of Jason Aldean.

-That controversy, what did it do?
+Yeah, that controversy, what did it do?

-It rocketed try that in a small town to number one all over the country, the number one song in the country.
+It rocketed Try That in a Small Town to number one all over the country, the number one song in the country.

-Uh you've had now in the last couple of weeks this incredible new song.
+You've had now in the last couple of weeks this incredible new song.

-I'd never heard of Oliver Oliver Anthony Net before.
+I'd never heard of Oliver Anthony before.

-Uh now he's got a fan in Sean Hannity with the release of his Rich Men North of Richmond.
+Now he's got a fan in Sean Hannity with the release of his Rich Men North of Richmond.

-Uh we'll also talk to our friend John Rich.
+We'll also talk to our friend John Rich.

-Uh a dime ain't worth a nickel.
+A dime ain't worth a nickel.

 It's so good.